spitfire/precache_dev/README.md

 - Pull models from Jamf/JSS MDM.
 Additional MDM support slowly being added.
 - Command line arguments have been simplified.
 Check `./precache.py --help` for more information
 - Can now configure a number of options in a configuration file.
 See `Configuration file` section below for more information.
-- Dropped the old download code in favour of using the `/usr/bin/curl` system binary
+- Dropped the old download code in favour of using the `/usr/bin/curl` system binary.
-- Fixed the bug where ipsw files would not be written to disk properly
+- Fixed the bug where ipsw files would not be written to disk properly.

 ### Future changes
-- Will be moving away from `urllib2` in the next release to the third party `requests` module, so make sure you've got this installed - `sudo pip install requests` or `sudy easy_install requests` (or whatever your preferred method is for installing python modules)
+- Will be moving away from `urllib2` in the next release to the third party `requests` module, so make sure you've got this installed - `sudo pip install requests` or `sudy easy_install requests` (or whatever your preferred method is for installing python modules).
 - Support for caching Mac App Store apps is going to be removed in the next release.
 Keeping the URL's updated is a time consuming task that doesn't appear possible to automate.
 The only way this feature is likely to remain is if there are people willing to keep those URL's updated as Apple releases updates.
 If you're interested in finding out how to do this, raise an issue with the label `contribute`.

 ## What is `precache.py`?